Zamiell/jud6s/README.md

 ## Version History

+* *1.23* - Unreleased
+  * Fixed some rooms that soft-locked Technology builds.
+  * Fixed some rooms that soft-lock low-range builds.
 * *1.22* - April 18th
   * Removed the Basement/Cellar puzzle room with the red fires along the sides, as it is sometimes unavoidable damage.
   * Removed the Karma trinket from the game, since all Donation Machines are removed on the BLCK CNDL seed.